facebook/create-react-app/packages/react-scripts/template/README.md

 > **Note:** You must prefix imports from `node_modules` with `~` as displayed above.

-Next, import the newly created `.scss` file instead of the default Bootstrap `.css`:
+Finally, import the newly created `.scss` file instead of the default Bootstrap `.css` in the beginning of your `src/index.js` file:

 ```javascript
 import './styles/custom.scss';